seek-oss/capsize/.changeset/calm-ties-bow.md

 '@capsizecss/unpack': patch
 ---

-Fixed a small bug where we were proceeding with unpack logic even when there was an error reading font metrics from disk.
+**fromFile**: Resolve unpack metrics error when unable to read the font file.

+Fixes an issue where reading the metrics from a file could fail but still attempt to unpack the metrics.